-Anticipatory Set: Just before recess, tell the students that you will allow them to play what, where and with whom they wish today.
-Tell them that along with this freedom, they have the responsibility to play fairly, share, use kind words and treat each other with respect at all times.
+Just before recess, tell the students they have the choice to play what, where, and with whom they wish.
+Tell them that along with this freedom, they have the responsibility to play fairly, share, use kind words, and treat each other with respect at all times.

 Teacher Note: The teacher should be especially sensitive to those students who may be regularly excluded from group play.

 When students return from recess, ask them how they felt when they had the freedom to play with whom (and what) they wanted.
 Write down their key words on chart paper.
 Discuss which of these words relate to the feelings of the pilgrims.

 Ask the students how the pilgrims might have felt when their ship finally anchored by the shore of America.
 Tell the students that after the pilgrims' long journey, the first thing they did before they got off the ship was to write down an agreement that expressed what was most important to them in their new home.
 Ask the students to predict what they might have written.

 Give students copies of The Mayflower Compact.
 Tell them to find and highlight the words that establish a form of local government in which the colonists agree to abide by majority rule and to cooperate for the general good of the colony.